 Since monsters completely ignore animals unless directly attacked, monster-detecting watchdogs are often kept by adventurers and farmers.
 Civilians inside the towns keep cats and dogs too, but usually smaller ones.
 Ridable mounts are rare; horses are extinct and oxen are mainly used as beasts of burden.

 Summoners can keep monsters as mounts or for battle.
 Treating them like pets is unusual, and will definitely earn you some weird looks.
 There's no real limits to monster design - as long as it's not humanoid and looks like it could show up in a JRPG random encounter, you're good.
 They can have a handful of magic abilities too, but powerful monsters are much harder to catch.
-The average summoner's max capacity is around six slimes or one unicorn.
+The average summoner's max capacity is around a dozen slimes or two unicorns.

 You can also make a spirit, but they'll be dubiously canon since they're very very rare.